 Program Funding

-The 2014 Farm Bill appropriates $50 million for REAP in each Fiscal YearYear.
+The 2014 Farm Bill appropriates $50 million for REAP in each fiscal year.
 The Agency estimated the distribution of the types of project awards that funding will support.
 The funding distribution is based on historical distribution of REAP funds and shown below in Table 3.

-Table 3: Estimated typical Fiscal YearYearYearFiscal YearYear program level funding distribution and REAP awards
+Table 4: Estimated Distribution of REAP Awards fiscal year